mthvedt/clearley/README.md

 ## What's under the hood

-Clearley uses a nondeterministic Earley automaton.
+Clearley uses a nondeterministic Earley automaton with CLR(1) lookahead.
 The name is a combination of 'Clojure', 'clear', and 'Earley'.
 The automaton is based on Aycock and Horspool's Practical Earley Parsing.
+Because it uses lookahead, it can handle right-recursive grammars in linear time, unlike most Earley parsers.

-If you want, you can look at the parser's parse charts directly, but note that the underlying algorithm and its textual representation is in flux. [ TODO ]
+If you want, you can look at the parser's parse charts directly, but note that the underlying algorithm and its textual representation is in flux.
+The fn for this is `print-charts`.

 ## Disadvantages